TejasMedade/Blog-Application/README.md

 Use PostMan software.
 JWT Authentication is Cookie Based Authentication, Make sure your request has embedded cookies.
 Roles are already set into the database, Fire appropriate requests for Admin and User respectively.
+Only Users with Admin roles can create other Admins for the database.
 All GET HttpMethods are Public.
 ```